mezine/managed_images/app/models/managed_image/README.md

 http://fog.io/storage/

 The values that can be passed through depend on the specific storage `provider` you select.
+A typical storage provider would be Amazon S3.

 There are also two special values that you can pass through.

-* `dir` sets a subdirectory with a provider that you can select.
+* `dir` sets a subdirectory within a Fog::Storage object.
 In our example, we set a subdirectory within our `local_root`.
-In this example, it's unnecessary because we could have just set `local_root` to the specific subdirectory; however, in something like Amazon S3, the storage provider may not provider a directory option.
+In the example, it's unnecessary to use `dir` option because we could have just set `local_root` to the specific subdirectory; however, in something like Amazon S3, the storage provider may not provider a directory option.

 * `url` is a way to set the base URL for the file.
 If not provided, we use the `public_url` from the storage provider; however, this is not always desirable.
 For example, we may not want to give the Amazon S3 storage URL.
 We may wish to give the URL to a Rails Controller or to a CDN.
 Note: Usually the `url` option need only be provided for variants.